Utkarsh31-cell/2048_game/README.md

 2048 Game  :
-2048 is a game and you are expected to implement the move function for this game.
+2048 is a game and we are expected to implement the move function for this game in code.py.
 Arguments passed to the four functions is the matrix which we are using for 2048 The move function will be returning new matrix after moving the corresponding move.
 Implement All The Four Moves Using These Functions -